LJMU HISTORY'S RESEARCH

 LJMU History’s research is as diverse in its subject matter and as dynamic in its forms as the staff who produce it.
-Our historians regularly publish books, edited collections and articles in world-class journals, in addition to delivering their research to the wider public through exhibitions, talks and through media appearances.
-The scope of the historical research undertaken at LJMU is vast, encompassing topics as diverse as the histories of identity, gender and sexuality, memory and commemoration in Ireland, the history of the Third Reich, post-colonial Africa and nuclear diplomacy, amongst many other fascinating areas of inquiry.
+Our historians regularly publish books, edited collections and articles in world-class journals, in addition to delivering their research to the wider public through exhibitions, talks and media appearances.

-Two broad research clusters exist within LJMU History, each providing effective peer support amongst researchers for the production of outputs and funding bids, including sessional staff and postgraduate research students.
+Two broad research clusters exist within LJMU History, each providing effective peer support amongst researchers for the production of articles, books, online projects and funding bids.

 Social and Cultural Identities and Representations

-This cluster has recently produced books and Impact Case Studies from Gillian O'Brien (The Darkness Echoing and "Presenting the Past" case study) and Emma Vickers ("Dry Your Eyes Princess" case study), as well as David Clampin's research-informed Impact project, "She Wanted To See A Soldier".
-This research cluster also houses Susan Grant's Welcome Trust-funded project, "Growing Old in the Soviet Union, 1945-1991"
+This cluster has recently produced books and Impact Case Studies from Gillian O'Brien (The Darkness Echoing and "Presenting the Past" case study) and Emma Vickers ("Dry Your Eyes Princess" case study), as well as David Clampin's research-informed public history project, "She Wanted To See A Soldier".
+The cluster also houses Susan Grant's Welcome Trust-funded project, "Growing Old in the Soviet Union, 1945-1991".

 Politics, Economics and Ideas in International History

-Recent outputs from this cluster include James Crossland's, The Red Cross Movement: Myths Practices and Turning Points - an edited collection born of collaborations with scholars from the University of Stirling and Flinders University, Tom Beaumont's Fellow Travellers: Communist Trade Unionism and Industrial Relations on the French Railways, 1914-1939 and Nick White's In Trust: A History of PNB.
+Recent books from this cluster include James Crossland's edited collection, The Red Cross Movement: Myths Practices and Turning Points , Tom Beaumont's Fellow Travellers: Communist Trade Unionism and Industrial Relations on the French Railways, 1914-1939 and Nick White's In Trust: A History of PNB.
 This cluster also houses Chris Vaughan's AHRC-funded project "Regionalism in East Africa, c.
 1900-present"

 The following are some of the key publications that will feature in LJMU History's 2021 Research Excellence Framework (REF) submission